burabure/elm-collision/README.md

 ![elm-collision demo](https://raw.githubusercontent.com/burabure/elm-collision/master/elm-collision.gif)

-This library is useful for games, interactive apps, dynamic element composition and other cases where you need efficient detection of overlapping objects
+This library is useful for games, interactive apps, dynamic element composition and other cases where you need very efficient detection of overlapping objects

-Right now this library supports a small set of 2D operations, but the intent is to keep a powerful set of 2D and 3D operations while maintaining a focused and clear API

 ### Get Started